henryw374/henryw374.github.io.old/in-progress-posts/2020-01-05-clojure-time-libs-update.md

 2) Batteries-included - it depends on and configures `time-literals` & additional js-joda locale & timezone libs
 3) Power tools - Interval Algebra and Scheduling

-Unsurprisingly `tick` appears to have the most traction of all the libs (despite its alpha status) and it's been great to receive a number of bug fix contributions from the community since April.
+Unsurprisingly `tick` appears to have the most traction of all the libs (despite its alpha status) and it's been great to see a number of bug fix contributions from the community since April.

 In the main api the things I'd like to address include parsing (defer to DateTimeFormatter entirely), take another look at `>>/<<` vs `+/-` and the `range` function and of course complete the [documentation](https://juxt.pro/tick/docs/index.html).
 See the full list of [issues](https://github.com/juxt/tick/issues) for other open items.

 # Conclusion